-Porphyria cutanea tarda (PCT) results from hepatic deficiency of uroporphyrinogen decarboxylase (UROD—see table Substrates and Enzymes of the Heme Biosynthetic Pathway).
+Porphyria cutanea tarda (PCT) results from hepatic deficiency of uroporphyrinogen decarboxylase (UROD—see table ).
 Porphyrins accumulate in the liver and are transported to the skin, where they cause photosensitivity.

 There are two main types of porphyria cutanea tarda: